Why choose wood windows and/or doors?

 As a homeowner, what do I have to do to prepare for installation?

 We recommend homeowners remove hanging pictures and other fragile items near window openings.
-Any blinds and curtains should be removed.
+Any blinds and curtains need to be removed.

 What do you use to insulate around windows?